An Illustrated Workshop Guide to Building Four Sizes of Ukulele

 The link to the downloadable drawings in the printed book may be wrong, as the book was sent to the printers before I realised my new ISP insisted on all lower-case file names.
 The correct file name is ukuleleplans.pdf not UkulelePlans.pdf.
 Later print runs have the link corrected.

 Click here for a pdf of the introductory chapter, a chapter with comprehensive information on tools and materials as well as a chapter on building ukuleles in the style of the early Hawaiian builders, based on the 1917 film produced by the Ford Motor Co.

 Retail price for the print version is US$24.95 and available in the US and Canada through Independent Publishers Group in Chicago.
 Any bookshop should be able to get copies, as well as on-line stores such as Amazon.

 In Australia the RRP is A$30 for the print version, plus $15 postage.
 Copies can be sent overseas from Australia, but the postage will be prohibitive and Amazon is likely to be cheaper.

-The ePub version is available for iBooks and Kindle for US$9.99.
+The ebook version is available for iBooks and Kindle for US$9.99.
 It comes as a zip file with the pdf of the drawing and plans.
-Other ebook formats may be available on request.
-Please email me to enquire.
+After the PayPal payment is finalised, you will be redirected to another page to select your download.